Image 1 of 2

 Care and Cultivation:

-Prefers bright light to full sun
+Prefers full sun to bright light

-Water sparingly; allow soil to dry between waterings
+Water sparingly; allow soil to dry completely between waterings

-Use a fast-draining cactus soil mix
+Use a fast-draining cactus or succulent soil mix

 Frost Tolerance and Cold Hardiness:

-Can tolerate brief cold down to about 20°F (-6°C) when dry
+Can tolerate brief cold down to about 20°F (-6°C) when soil is dry

-Protect from prolonged freezing and winter moisture
+Protect from prolonged freezing and excessive winter moisture

 Winter Dormancy and Health: